CYP4F2: Drug interactions

-There can be interactions between the drugs that rely on CYP4F2 on their metabolism or bioactivation (e.g., fingolimod, furamidine, warfarin) and the substances that inhibit or induce CYP4F2 expression, such as statins and peroxisomal proliferators (drugs to lower low-density lipoproteins and reduce risk of risk of cardiovascular disease), 25-hydroxycholesterol, vitamin K, ketoconazole (an antifungal medication), sesamin (a component of sesame oil), and others.

-For instance, the use of ketoconazole, which is a CYP4F2 inhibitor, has been observed to cause an increase in the concentrations of fingolimod.
+There can be interactions between the drugs that rely on CYP4F2 on their metabolism or bioactivation (e.g., fingolimod, furamidine, warfarin) and the substances that inhibit or induce CYP4F2 expression, such as statins and peroxisome proliferators, 25-hydroxycholesterol, vitamin K, ketoconazole, sesamin, and others.
+For example, ketoconazole inhibits CYP4F2 and has been observed to increase the plasma concentrations of fingolimod.

 Biological target

 CYP4F2, along with the other enzymes that convert arachidonic acid to 20-HETE, can be a drug target in disease-modifying therapy for cancer.
 20-HETE is a molecule that affects tumor progression, angiogenesis, and blood pressure regulation in the circulatory system and kidneys.
 In the tumor microenvironment, proinflammatory cytokines can induce or inhibit CYP4F2 and other enzymes, which can promote carcinogenesis and affect chemotherapy, leading to adverse effects, toxicity, or therapeutic failure.
 CYP enzymes could be targeted to modify the course of diseases like cancer.
 Targeting CYPs in preclinical and clinical trials for chemoprevention and chemotherapy has become an effective way to improve antitumor treatment outcomes.
 Intratumoral CYP enzymes can play a role in the fate of antitumor agents by drug activation or inactivation.
 Still, they can also provide a mechanism for drug resistance due to their aberrant expression and their supporting roles in tumor progression and metastasis.